 That said however…

-The last thing that we want to discuss in our article here today which is the idea of purchasing a pet insurance policy for your pet.
+The last thing we want to discuss in our article here today is the idea of purchasing a pet insurance policy for your pet.
 You see, Canine Brucellosis is just one of a million different things that could one day affect the health of your loved one.
-Which is why, for many deciding to purchase a pet insurance policy is a perfect way to protect themselves from receiving any really expensive vet bills later on in the future.
+This is why, for many, a pet insurance policy is a perfect way to protect themselves from receiving any expensive vet bills later on in the future.

 Now will…

-Purchasing a pet insurance policy be right for everyone?
-Probably not, but without at least knowing what one might cost, how can you truly decide if it’s worth it to you?
+Purchasing a pet insurance policy is suitable for everyone?
+Probably not, but without at least knowing what one might cost, how can you honestly decide if it’s worth it to you?

 For more information on who we feel are currently offering some of the best pet insurance policies in the industry right now be sure to check out our Best Pet Insurance article when you get a chance!